Attryy/Setting-up-your-Python-ML-system/README.md

 ## _Section 7_ - Numba
 Numba runs Python functions through an LLVM just-in-time (JIT) compiler, resulting in orders-of-magnitude faster code for certain operations.
+Learning how to install Numba was frustrating since I needed to first install the correct version of LLVM on my system, and then install llvmlite correctly before I could "pip install numba".
+I hope these steps save others the same annoyance.

 First, install llvm-4.0-dev.
-You are using Ubuntu, right?
-In Synaptic, add the following apt-line of the repository you want to add as source
+(You are using Ubuntu, right?
+You can use Synaptic to manage sources and to install packages.)
+Add the following apt-line of the repository you want to add as source
 "deb http://archive.ubuntu.com/ubuntu zesty main"
 in Synaptic, install llvm-4.0-dev, and clang-4.0
 Now you may uncheck these apt sources in the Synaptic sources menu.
-The following might need to be installd (not quite sure tbh)
+The following might need to be installed (not quite sure tbh)
-$ sudo apt install zlib1g zlib1g-dev
+`$ sudo apt install zlib1g zlib1g-dev`

 Install llvmlite [A lightweight LLVM python binding for writing JIT compilers http://llvmlite.pydata.org/]